mantidproject/documents/Design/Instrument-2.0/Instrument_Ray_Tracer_2.md

  * No need to pass around `InstrumentRayTracer` objects

 Much of the core code should remain the same, so efficiency and performance should not be negatively affected in any way.

+## Survey of Peak Creation
+As requested, a survey of everywhere that a `Peak` instance is created has been carried out.
+The findings from this feasibility study suggests that in most code files an `ExperimentInfo` item should be available to use via a `PeaksWorkspace` object.
+This should be possible because `PeaksWorkspace` inherits from `IPeaksWorkspace` which inherits from `ExperimentInfo`.
+The only real issues seem to come from test files where for example a `ComponentCreationHelper` is used to set the instrument.
+One idea is to refactor these test classes to use a manufactured `ExperimentInfo` object which has the instrument set by some other means.
+Generally the actual code files should all be able to cope with a refactored `Peak` object which takes an `ExpermentInfo` object instead of the instrument itself.
+There are 5 files which need to be reviewed.
+The full feasibility study can be found [here](https://github.com/BhuvanBezawada/documents/blob/23005_new_instrument_ray_tracer/Design/Instrument-2.0/Usage%20of%20Peak.xlsx).

 ## Relevant Files
 [InstrumentRayTracer.h](https://github.com/mantidproject/mantid/blob/f60045bd5ed646dbb4f203d21f2cd17420e0d705/Framework/Geometry/inc/MantidGeometry/Objects/InstrumentRayTracer.h)